person experiencing gaslighting and emotional confusion in dim light

 Gaslighting thrives on this pattern.
 Each apology makes you hope.
 Each denial makes you question yourself again.

-How to Begin Recovering From Gaslighting
+How to Begin Recovering from Gaslighting

 Healing starts with clarity.
 When you name the experience, you begin to dismantle the control.